 A night in a traditional ryokan takes your cherry blossom trip to the next level.
 Soak in a steaming onsen, stroll through a peaceful garden, and enjoy a multi-course kaiseki dinner.

 It's not just about where you sleep.
-It's a chance to live Japan's timeless charm.
+It's a chance to live in Japan's timeless charm.

-Book your sakura adventure now—culture, cuisine, and unforgettable memories await this cherry blossom season.
+Book your sakura adventure now—discover culture, cuisine, and unforgettable spring moments in Japan.

 Tips for Planning Your Cherry Blossom Itinerary to Japan